 I find it somewhat confusing that the research identifies Batabata-cha as a black tea from Toyoma, Japan, but when I search Toyoma for tea, I find Yunomi which sells specialty Japanese teas, to include Batabata-cha, which it says is a green tea.

-This seeming contradiction could arise from the fact that the name, Batabata-cha, derives from the sound made by a whisk when the tea is frothed.
+The name, Batabata-cha, derives from the sound a whisk makes when the tea is frothed.
 Apparently some teas are whisked to froth before drinking.

 Yunomi was founded by Ian Chun, originally from Hawaii, educated at Brown University.

 Yunomi’s goal is bridging “the language and cultural borders that separates Japanese tea farmers with tea enthusiasts worldwide.
 More than “farm-to-table”, we believe in “people-to-people”—at Yunomi, you can read about the farmers who grow your tea, while we translate your feedback into Japanese so they can learn about you!
 Join us in a life steeped in tea!”